mieko/cult/README.md

 Cult requires nothing to be installed on each node, other than working SSH with public key authorization.
-Things like [cloud-init][1] are perfectly capable of getting you a blank slate with a root account, setup with an SSH key, and many VPS providers have it ready to go.
+Things like [cloud-init][1] are perfectly capable of getting you a blank slate with a root account, setup with an SSH key.
+Many VPS providers have that ready to go.

-If you're betting on Cult, you'll do *only* that in cloud-init, and let Cult's bootstrap role handle the rest.
+The best plan is to do *only* that in cloud-init, and let Cult's bootstrap role handle the rest.

 Cult is written in Ruby and available as a gem, but it is an application, not a library.
 It's not written in Rails.

     $ gem install cult